 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

 Posaconazole works best if you take it within 20 minutes after a full meal or a nutritional supplement (such as Ensure).

 Shake the oral suspension (liquid) well just before you measure a dose.
 Measure the liquid with a special dose-measuring spoon or medicine cup, not with a regular table spoon.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Call your doctor if you have ongoing vomiting or diarrhea.
 Posaconazole may not work as well while during this time.

 To be sure this medication is not causing harmful effects, your blood may need to be tested often.
 Your liver function may also need to be tested.
 Visit your doctor regularly.

-Take this medication for the full prescribed length of time.
+Take this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Posaconazole will not treat a viral infection such as the common cold or flu.

 Additional Noxafil Information